BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-parsinginterpreting4.md

         Fill in what state you go to if you read that terminal or nonterminal from that state.
 For example, state 0 goes to 1 on S, and it goes to 2 on X, per the rules at the top.
 Go to state 3 on x, and state 4 on y, and we call these shifts because the dot is still to the left of the end of the production, indicating a shift, as opposed to a reduce after the dot reaches the end of the production.
 The augmented state (state 1) accepts on end of string.

         The remaining states (4, 6, 7) have dots on the right.
 These are our reduce states.
-States 4 and 6 produce X, while state 7 produces S.  State 4 is <code>X -> y.</code>, State 6 is <code>X -> xX.</code>, and State 7 is <code>S -> Xyx.</code>.
+States 4 and 6 produce X via productions 3 and 2 respectively, while state 7 produces S (production 1).
+State 4 is <code>X -> y.</code>, State 6 is <code>X -> xX.</code>, and State 7 is <code>S -> Xyx.</code>.
 We reduce these state rows to their corresponding production.
 X was initiated by state 2, due to its X. in the production, so we reduce on all inputs to r2 in state 4 and state 6.
 State 1 contains S. via <code>S' -> S.</code>, so this is an r1 from state 7.
         <br>
         <style type="text/css">
         .tg  {border-collapse:collapse;border-spacing:0;}